Dan-Viner/LinuxWS/Distributions/Arch/README.md

 ### Timeshift
 Available as an aur package.

 I found that I had the need also to install `cronie` in order for the app to work.
 I don't know why it wasn't installed by default as a dependency.
+Than you should activate the service using `sudo systemctl enable cronie.service`.

 Because I'm using BTRFS I also included the 'home' subvolume.
 Note that timeshift only support it if the subvolume was created on the toplevel (5) as @home subvolume (see the [github page](https://github.com/teejee2008/timeshift)).